Interviewing for a job is stressful. Interviewing for a job virtually can be even more nerve-racking.

 Support for salary transparency is growing and makes the hiring process fairer and more efficient.
 Some individuals may be willing to take a lower salary because they get to travel for work more or attend events they wouldn’t be able to afford otherwise.
 Talk to the employer about opportunities and ways for professional growth as well.

-5. Know The Product You’re Pitching (
+5. Know The Product You’re Pitching (aka YOU)

 You are the product.
 Who knows you better than you?
 Maybe your mom?
 Okay, but besides her, definitely you.